The Origins of The Cotton Tree Trust

 “Can I bring a friend?” said the other Michael, and a week or so later, he turned up on our doorstep with his friend.

-It was easy to talk to them.
-They lived at the Catholic Worker hostel and was ravenous for meat.
 After we’d eaten, we got down to work, and Michael asked Michael some direct questions.

 “How would you feel if you had to go back to where you came from?”